 The world health organization has affirmed a global health emergency because of the rapidly spreading rate of the coronavirus.
-This alarming situation is the primary fear of today’s date; however, with the figures open until the time with the plague of coronavirus in Nepal is insignificant and very negative.
-It will be very epidemic if coronavirus enters in Nepal because there is a lack of necessary modern equipment to diagnose the person with the coronavirus.
+This alarming situation is the primary fear of today’s date; however, with the figures open until the time of the plague of coronavirus in Nepal is insignificant and very negative.
+It will be very epidemic if coronavirus enters Nepal because there is a lack of necessary modern equipment to diagnose the person with the coronavirus.
 It is said that this virus may transform from a competent person to a healthy person without any symptoms.

 Symptoms of Coronavirus

-As per the world health organization and, many health agencies say that it can be transformed from a competent person to a healthy person.
+The world health organization and, many health agencies say that it can be transformed from a competent person to a healthy person.
 The virus directly attacks a person’s respiratory system and may spread with direct contact with another person.
 Coronavirus is in the ratio of 3, and it means that if one person is affected, then it can transmit to 3 people as well.
 Only two days is the incubation period of the coronavirus.
 The symptoms of the coronavirus may appear in as few as two days or as long as 145 days after exposure.

 Symptoms of Coronavirus are: